Perodua Kancil: United Kingdom

 The Perodua Kancil was sold in the United Kingdom as the Perodua Nippa in September 1997.
 It was priced at just over £5,000 (cut to £4,999 in 1999) it was the cheapest new car on sale there until it was replaced by the Perodua Kelisa four years later.
 The Nippa was exclusively sold with 850cc fuel injected engines, engine code ED-20 SOHC.

 Indonesia

 In Indonesia, the Perodua Kancil was sold as the Daihatsu Ceria.
 The Ceria, meaning "happy" or "cheerful" in Malay/Indonesian, was introduced at the 11th Gaikindo Auto Expo in Jakarta in July 2001.
 It had been preceded the year before by the Daihatsu KX-P "concept car" - a standard Kancil equipped with a leather and wood interior.
 The Ceria was only available with the larger 850 cc engine with a carburettor and 37 PS, in two equipment levels: the base model KL and the more extra-spec KX, which received a chromed grille.
 It was discontinued in 2006.
-It was later superseded in 2012 by an indirect successor, the Ayla.
+It was later superseded in 2012 by an indirect successor, the Daihatsu Ayla, which in turn also produced in Malaysia as the Perodua Axia.